2023 Pac-12 Conference football season

 The 2023 Pac-12 Conference football season was the 45th season of Pac-12 football taking place during the 2023 NCAA Division I FBS football season.
 The season began on August 26, 2023, and ended with the 2023 Pac-12 Championship Game on December 1, 2023, at Allegiant Stadium in Paradise, Nevada.

-The Pac-12 is a Power Five conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference.
+The Pac-12 was a Power Five conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference.

-The 2023 season was the second since the conference expanded to 12 teams in 2011 in which Pac-12 teams are not split into divisions.
+The 2023 season was the second since the conference expanded to 12 teams in 2011 in which Pac-12 teams were not split into divisions.
 It was the final season with Arizona, Arizona State, California, Colorado, Oregon, Stanford, UCLA, USC, Utah, and Washington who all left to join the Big 12 (Arizona, Arizona State, Colorado & Utah), ACC (California and Stanford) and Big Ten (Oregon, UCLA, USC & Washington) following the 2023–24 academic year.

-On August 27, Arizona State announced a self imposed 2023 bowl game ban due to recruiting violations from the 2020 season.
+On August 27, Arizona State announced a self-imposed 2023 bowl game ban due to recruiting violations from the 2020 season.